 1) Either on the sign-up or sign-in page (works for both), click the LinkedIn button at the bottom

 2) Log into your LinkedIn account (if you haven't already)

-3) Click Allow to authorise the action of linking the accounts, after which you'll be redirected back to FULL FABRIC
+3) Click Allow to authorize the action of linking the accounts, after which you'll be redirected back to Full Fabric

 4) Review your First name, Last name and Email as transferred from LinkedIn, which you may edit as pleased, and press Create new account

 6) Define your marketing preferences and press Continue

 By the way, If you're a staff user whose school doesn't currently integrate with LinkedIn would potentially like to, drop us a line.